 - 1. Read the student and family page each week.

-- 2. Complete 6 lessons on Dreambox.

-- 3. Try the activity of the week.
+- 2. Try the activity of the week.

-- 4. Complete the math pages.
+- 3. Complete the math pages.

-New 4th graders should Families should Do dreambox each week.
-Make sure you do 6 lessons.
-It won't count unless you finish the lesson (fill up that green bar on the bottom!)
-Remember your new teacher can check that you are completing dreambox lessons!
-Talk to your family about completing the activity of the week.
-Write or draw about what you did.
-Do your math pages each week.
-Make sure you show your work!
-Ensure your child can log in to dreambox.
-Remember, dreambox should be done totally independently (so you can go get some rest or work done while your child plays!)
-Talk to your child about the math they are doing.
-There are questions you can ask on the family instruction page and activities to do together as a family.
-Reach out to Ms. Melissa with any questions!
+New 4th graders should Families should □ Talk to your family about completing the activity of the week.
+Write or draw about what you did. □ Do your math pages each week.
+Make sure you show ☐ Talk to your child about the math they are doing.
+There are questions you can ask on the family instruction page and activities to do together as a family. your work!
+Reach out to Mr. Jack with any questions!